 These so-called debates are nothing more than opportunities for politicians to present their standard stump speeches to a larger audience, while seeking a chance to come up with a memorable one-liner that will be repeated incessantly until the election.
 It is also an opportunity for each candidate to reinforce a negative image of his opponent, while carefully avoiding any specific policy discussion or review of his own record.
-So, why would any intelligent voter waste their precious time listening to what one lying, divorced-from-reality politician?
-Intelligent voters don't - an intelligent voter researches what the candidates voted for in the past and the policies that they directly enacted.
+So, why would any intelligent voter waste their precious time listening to what one lying, divorced-from-reality politician says about another lying, divorced-from-reality politician?
+Intelligent voters don't --- an intelligent voter researches what the candidates voted for in the past and the policies that they directly enacted.
 It doesn't matter what a candidate says.
 The only thing that matters is what they do, and what they have done in the past is the best indicator of what they will do in the future.